byterubpay/byterub-site/_posts/2019-02-02-logs-for-the-Community-meeting-held-on-2019-02-02.md

 **\<midipoet>** right.
 Ok
 **\<xmrmatterbridge> \<learninandlurkin>** Can mue/silence be done on a timed basis whereby the user is notified?
 That is if you have ignored a warning or two you get a message "You have been muted for 24 hours"
 **\<rehrar>** It's important to remember that this is a deep, nuanced, and potentially heated discussion where people hold different opinions.
 It's ok to disagree, and important that we navigate these discussions well.
-**\<rehrar>** Even if you're "disgusted" by one side or the other's viewpoints, ultimately we are all talking about how to make the Monero community workgroup (and in general) better
+**\<rehrar>** Even if you're "disgusted" by one side or the other's viewpoints, ultimately we are all talking about how to make the ByteRub community workgroup (and in general) better
 **\<oneiric\_>** why build all this liberating tech if the community behind it becomes tyrannical?
 **\<rehrar>** we just have different ideas on how to do so
 **\<dsc\_>** oneiric\_: :)